raveljs/ravel/README.md

 ### Ravel.init() and Ravel.listen()

 After defining all the basic components of a Ravel application, we need to initialize it with Ravel.init().
-This step configures Express, Primus and other base technologies, and instantiates your defined Modules, Resources, Routes and Rooms.
+This step configures koa, Primus and other base technologies, and instantiates your defined Modules, Resources, Routes and Rooms.

 After Ravel.init(), a *post init* event is emitted which can be used as a hook (via Ravel.on()) to perform other startup logic before spinning up the actual web server with Ravel.listen().